masa16/phys-units/README.md

 ### Phys::Unit
 is a class to represent Physical Units of measurement.
-This class is used in the Phys::Quantity for calculations with Units, and users do not always need to know its mechanism.
+This class is used in the Phys::Quantity for calculations with Units.
 It has *Factor* and *Dimension*:

 * *Factor* of the unit is a scale factor relative to its base unit.